GianlucaFuwa/MetaQCD.jl/README.md

 Inspired by the LatticeQCD.jl package by Akio Tomiya et al.

+Capable of running PT-MetaD simulations of 4D-SU(3) Yang-Mills Theory as described in arXiv:2307.04742.

 ## Quick Start:
 1. Set parameters using one of the templates in template folder
 2. From shell, do: